faamir/amirfarzad/index.md

 <br>
 <img src="center/images/amirfarzad.jpg" width="213" height="160" title="Amir Farzad" align="right" />
-<p> A Machine/Deep Learning enthusiast and researcher for anomaly detection and classification.
+<p> align=”justify” A Machine/Deep Learning enthusiast and researcher for anomaly detection and classification.

- Actively try to keep up to date and learn new approaches in this field. align=”justify”</p>
+ Actively try to keep up to date and learn new approaches in this field.</p>

-<p> I am currently a PhD student at University of Victoria (Electrical & Computer Engineering).
+<p> align=”justify” I am currently a PhD student at University of Victoria (Electrical & Computer Engineering).

-I have a Master in Computer Engineering-Artificial intelligence. align=”justify”</p>
+I have a Master in Computer Engineering-Artificial intelligence. </p>

 <br>